realvjy/coolshapes-demo/README.md

 ## Contribution & Feedback

-Created by [@realvjy](https://x.com/realvjy).
+Made by [@realvjy](https://x.com/realvjy).
 You are always welcome to share your feedback on twitter or any social media platform.

 If you want to contribute.
 Just create a pull request.